A ‘tippy tap’ is an ingenious way to wash your hands that’s perfect for use in remote rainforest areas.

-Keeping hands clean is the simplest way to stop the spread of disease.
+Keeping hands clean is the most simple solution to stop the spread of disease.

-There’s no doubt that the tippytap is a genius bit of kit.
+There’s no doubt that the tippy tap is a genius bit of kit.
 But that’s just it – a piece of kit, and it’s no good if we can’t get more people to use it.
 Here’s a World Health Organisation (WHO) video on how to wash your hands with a tippy tap.

-With your help, Cool Earth will invest in training more practitioners like Adelaida to help other households build tippy taps, and educate people about hand-washing with soap.
+With your help, Cool Earth will invest in training more practitioners to help other households build tippy taps, and educate people about hand-washing with soap.